Frank Farina: Departure

 Farina departed by 'mutual consent' on 29 June 2005 after his team lost all three games at the 2005 Confederations Cup.
 He cited a loss in confidence on the part of the FFA chairman Frank Lowy and CEO John O'Neill.
 He was replaced by the Dutchman Guus Hiddink, who led Australia to a successful 2006 World Cup qualification campaign, defeating Uruguay (penalties after a 1–1 aggregate).

 After his departure from the national team Farina was employed as a newspaper columnist and often conducted interviews about Australian football on talkback radio stations.
 He was also a radio commentator for the World Cup qualification matches against Uruguay.

-Queensland/Brisbane Roar FC
+Queensland and Brisbane Roar

-On 15 November 2006 Farina was appointed head coach of Brisbane Roar FC after the departure of Miron Bleiberg.
+On 15 November 2006 Farina was appointed head coach of Brisbane Roar after the departure of Miron Bleiberg.
 He is credited for his support of young Australian footballers, having recruited Michael Zullo and Tahj Minniecon, who were catalysts for much of Queensland's success in the 2007–2008 season.

 On 11 October 2009, Farina was suspended indefinitely by the club over a drink-driving charge.
 He was on his way to training when he was caught.
 Farina was officially sacked on 14 October 2009.
 He was given a three-month severance package as part of the sacking.

 Papua New Guinea

-On 12 February 2011 it was confirmed that he had signed a contract with Papua New Guinea.
+On 12 February 2011, it was confirmed that he had signed a contract with Papua New Guinea.